-Eyes on Milwaukee: Streetcar Will Run on Streets Next Month
+Eyes on Milwaukee: First Streetcar Heading to Milwaukee

 For more project details, including the project timeline, financing, route and possible extensions, see our extensive past coverage.

-- Eyes on Milwaukee: Streetcar Will Run on Streets Next Month - Jeramey Jannene - Mar 16th, 2018
+- Eyes on Milwaukee: First Streetcar Heading to Milwaukee - Jeramey Jannene - Mar 16th, 2018

 - Join Us Tonight For The Third Community Workshop For The Moving Milwaukee Forward Study - City of Milwaukee - Jan 31st, 2018